realA10001986/Time-Circuits-Display/README.md

 In this case, head to the Config Portal and
 - set the *Time Cycling Interval* to OFF
 - check or uncheck *Make time travels persistent* depending on whether you care about keeping your times across reboots

+Note that *actual* time travel is not supported.

 #### I want my clock to show/cycle movie times